 Lubrication makes it easy to slide in and out during sex.
-If there is not enough, the condom is much more likely to break.
+If there is not enough lubrication, the condom is much more likely to break.
 Extra lubrication should always be used, particularly for anal sex.

-- Never use petroleum jelly (such as vaseline), grease, hand lotion, baby oil, or anything with oil in it (read the label).
+- Never use petroleum jelly (such as Vaseline), grease, hand lotion, baby oil or anything with oil in it (read the label) for lubrication.

 - Oil (or petroleum) can weaken the condom, increasing the chance that it may break.

-- Instead, use a water-based lubricant such as KY Jelly, Wet Stuff, Sylk and Top Gel.
+- Instead, use a water-based lubricant such as KY Jelly, Wet Stuff, Sylk or Top Gel.

 Do I need to use spermicide?

-Spermicides are no longer recommended for condom use as they can irritate sensitive skin and increase the risk of getting an STI.
+Spermicides are no longer recommended for use with condoms as they can irritate sensitive skin and increase the risk of getting an STI.